brodyreeves/MyChatAlert/README.md

 ![keywords section pic]

 - `Select Channel` - Selectable list of added channels, pick one to add keywords too
-  - `MyChatAlert Global Keywords` is for keywords to watch for in every added channel
+  - `MyChatAlert Globals` is for keywords to watch for in every added channel
 - `Add Keyword` - Type in the keyword you want to be alerted for
   - Simple keyword: `dm` - Alerts if `dm` is found in a message
   - Advanced keyword: `dm+west-east` - Alerts if `dm` is found in a message that also contains `west` and does not contain `east`